mikebronner/laravel-optimized-postgres/README.md

 This is included in the two default migrations provided with Laravel projects, but I don't believe is added when you `make` a new migration.

+## Future Updates
+- possibly expand to normalize numbers, more research needed.